DEFRA/adp-software-templates/templates/adp-backend-template-dotnet/skeleton/README.md

 ### AppConfig - KeyVault References (Optional)

-If the application uses `keyvault references` in `appConfig.env.yaml`, please make sure the variable to be added to keyvault is created in ADO Library variable groups and the reference for the variable groups and variables are provided in `build.yaml` like below.
+If the application uses `keyvault references` in `appConfig.env.yaml`, please make sure the variable to be added to keyvault is created in ADO Library variable groups and the reference for the variable groups are provided in `build.yaml` like below.

 ```
 variableGroups: